lambda-dom/class_revisions/class_revisions/docs/readme.md

 # Weapon styles.

 Tweaks the weapon styles to give a little more power to styles other than Two Weapon.
+Can check the changes by viewing the [tra file (English version)](../languages/english/weapon_styles/main.tra).